Shanghai Disneyland

 The coaster highlight at Shanghai Disneyland is obviously TRON Lightcycle Power Run, one of the most beautiful roller coasters on the planet.
 Despite the fact that only 200 metres of track are visible from the outside, I could watch it all day long.
 It’s truly fascinating to stare at those motorcycles passing by at nearly 100 km/h.
 And because the canopy is filled with fabulous lighting effects, this spectacle becomes even more mesmerizing in the evening.

 Staring at a coaster is great, but riding it is even better.
 That’s why we quickly enter the queue, which is nearly empty at this time.
 The most stunning part of the queue can be found above the launch platform, which literally feels as if it’s copied from a computer game.
 It’s visually perfect and Daft Punk’s incredible soundtrack makes the total experience even better.
 And the ride itself?
 Well… I don’t want to exaggerate, but TRON Lightcycle Power Run comes very close to coaster perfection.
 The launch is surprisingly forceful, the music is fantastic and the whole ride is smoother than a brand-new B&M. In addition, the indoor part is filled with cool lighting and clever mirror effects.
-You may notice that the experience is rather short, but I’m more than happy to compensate this with my 2nd, 3rd, 4th, 5th, 6th and 7th ride.
-I can’t tell anything negative about this ride and TRON Lightcycle Power Run just became my favourite Disney roller coaster ever.
+You may notice that the experience is rather short, but I’m more than happy to compensate this with a second and third ride.
 Team Blue for the win.

 DARK RIDES

-Shanghai’s version of Tomorrowland opened less than 3 years ago.
+Shanghai’s version of Tomorrowland opened in 2016.
 This means that it’s still a world of the future, rather than the old-fashioned hodgepodge you encounter at the American Disney parks.
 It looks very modern and those floating pathways add a cool dynamic vibe to the area.
 TRON is the icon of Tomorrowland, but Buzz Lightyear Planet Rescue isn’t bad either.
 This is an interactive dark ride with laser guns, just like the ones at other resorts.
 The Chinese copy got an upgrade, though.
 The atmosphere is nicer and the Imagineers integrated some fine projections.
 I’m not a huge Toy Story fan, but this ride shouldn’t be missed.
 Astro Blasters 2.0.

 Fantasyland is usually the place to be for dark rides.
 It’s strange to notice the absence of It’s a Small World, but two other Disney classics are present: The Many Adventures of Winnie The Pooh and Peter Pan’s Flight.
 The Winnie ride looks identical to the versions in Hong Kong and the United States.
 I don’t want to call it bad, but I expected a more elaborately themed dark ride at Disney’s newest theme park.
 Peter Pan’s Flight, however, got the upgrade it deserved and the result is amazing.
 Scenes seem more detailed and the ride is longer than its predecessors.
 Also, Shanghai Disneyland makes clever use of projections to optimise the experience.
 I never considered Peter Pan’s Flight as a must do in Anaheim, Orlando, Paris or Tokyo, but my opinion changed here in Shanghai.
 Stunning family attraction.